isiahArrufat/Safe-space_backend/readme.md

 ### Go to Frontend

-Also consult [Auth-Express-Frontend Readme](https://github.com/10-3-pursuit/auth-react-login) to see what security precautions have been put into place as well as auth routes for the login and register.
+Also consult [Auth-Express-Frontend Readme](https://github.com/10-3-pursuit/auth-react-login) to see what security precautions have been put into place using a `ProtectedRoute` as well as sending `XSRF Tokens` to the server.